Apr. 2019 – present — Assistant Professor, The University of Nottingham, UK

 2005 – 2008 — Bachelor of Engineering (Hons.) in Electrical and Electronics Engineering, The University of Auckland, New Zealand.

 - Achieved first class honours with second highest overall grades from a class of 100

 - Maurice Paykel Undergraduate Scholarship

 Mar.
-2013 — SET for Britain Bronze Award, The UK Parliamentary and Scientific Committee
+2013 — STEM for Britain Bronze Award, The UK Parliamentary and Scientific Committee

-- Third place prize at the Science, Engineering and Technology (SET) for Britain annual poster contest held at the House of Commons.
+- Third place prize at the Science, Technology, Engineering and Mathematics (STEM) for Britain annual poster contest held at the House of Commons.